Black Isle Brewery

 What motivates you?

-The mission to make truly exceptional organic beer, and to see as many people as possible drinking it.
+What motivates me is the Black Isle mission to make really exceptional organic beer, and to see as many people as possible drinking it.
 Love beer.
 Love life.
 Love the environment.
-It’s fun, it’s delicious, it’s socially responsible, and it supports the future of the planet.
-What’s not to love?
+It’s fun; it’s delicious; it’s socially responsible; it supports sustainable bio-diversity and it’s good for you.

 Who inspires you?